-I do not want to be alone in this, so please make mistakes with pride.
-In order to sift through ideas (which is what writing requires, a sifting through ideas), I expect you to misspell, compose sentence fragments, and ignore subject / verb agreement in early drafts.
+In order to sift through ideas, I expect you to misspell, compose sentence fragments, and ignore subject/verb agreement in your early and middle drafts.
 Focus on ideas first.

-Worry about grammar last (before submitting a final draft).
-Without mistakes there cannot be growth - not in this field.
-And believe me, I've made some doozies!
+Worry about grammar last.
+Without mistakes there cannot be growth - not in this field - and believe me, I've made some doozies.